NickNothom/MX5_ECU/README.md

 Re-endbled MAT correction because of issues on extreme cold starts.
 Reevaluate when warm.

 ### 20170317
 TODO: Adjust fuel map to be richer in low rpm range.
 Re-run autotune to compensate.
 Going lean on fast throttle up at low RPM.
+Especially bad at low temperatures.
+Maybe tune accel enrichment more?